 The Arizona Department of Revenue (ADOR) takes identity theft seriously and has enacted a variety of safeguards and efforts to combat tax-related fraud.
-Tax-related identity theft occurs when someone uses a taxpayer’s stolen social security sumber (SSN) to file a tax return and claims a fraudulent refund.
+Tax-related identity theft occurs when someone uses a Social Security Number (SSN) to file a tax return claiming a fraudulent refund.
 Taxpayers are normally not aware this has occurred until they attempt to file their own tax returns and are alerted that a return has already been filed using that SSN.
-Even though they are a victim, taxpayers are left with the difficulty of clearing their names and providing documentation as proof of identity and a delay in receiving their refund.
+Even though they are a victim, taxpayers are left with the hassle of providing documentation as proof of identity and a delay in receiving their refund.

 Unfortunately, anyone can be the victim of tax-related identity theft.
-Thieves can steal an individual’s identity using card-skimming devices, unsecure Wi-Fi networks, stolen mail, data breaches, computer viruses, unsafe smartphone applications, or by hacking email accounts to obtain log-in passwords and financial data.
+Thieves can steal an identity using card-skimming devices, unsecure Wi-Fi networks, stolen mail, data breaches, computer viruses, unsafe smartphone applications, or by hacking email accounts to obtain passwords and financial data.
 Thieves also use phishing schemes or false pretenses to obtain personal information via fake websites or scams over email and phone.

-For assistance with your tax return or refund, Customer Care is available to help you.
-Call 602-255-3381 or toll-free in Arizona 1-800-352-4090.
+For assistance with a tax return or refund, Customer Care is available to help.
+Please call (602) 255-3381 or toll-free in Arizona 1-800-352-4090.

 If you think you are the victim of tax-related identity theft, notify the Arizona Department of Revenue Identity Theft Call Center by calling (602) 716-6300 or out of state 1-844-817-9691.